Uberspace/lab/source/guide_ghost.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

 You can use ``ghost-cli``'s built-in update mechanism.
-Make sure that local process manager is set to local, then stop ghost, run ``ghost update`` and restart ghost.
+Make sure that the process manager is set to local, then stop ghost, run ``ghost update`` and restart ghost.
 Sometimes ``ghost update`` will overwrite the port and network interface, so make sure to set that them to 2368 and 0.0.0.0 again.

 .. code-block:: none